ShadAhammed/EEG-signal/Readme.md

 The program is designed to develop machine learning algorithms that can detect if a patient had a seizure attack for a time duration.
 Seizure data collected from CHB-MIT is vast and had a record for multiple patients.
 The goal was to check if it can be patient-unspecific.
 Data imbalance was present.
-So SMOTE and RUS was used to balance the data.
+So SMOTE and Random Sampling was used to balance the data.

 ## Author